lambda-feedback/wolframIsSimilar/README.md

-# Compare Wolfram Test Evaluation Function
+# Wolfram Is Similar Evaluation Function

 This repository contains an implementation of a Wolfram evaluation function that checks if a numerical value is within a specified tolerance and if that tolerance should be applied as an absolute value.
 It can also handle validating the equality of non-numeric objects, such as Strings.